-Administrative burden - Strategies that are realistically within the administrative capacity of the town and its available support network (CMRPC, local emergency planning committee, etc.) are prioritized.
+Administrative burden - Strategies that are realistically within the administrative capacity of the town and its available support network (CMRPC, etc.) are prioritized.
 Considerations include grant application requirements, grant administrative requirements (including audit requirements), procurement, and staff time to oversee projects.